benkeen/grunt-search/README.md

 ### Things To Improve

-- Each file is loaded entirely into memory right now.
+- Each file being examined is loaded entirely into memory right now.
 From a memory perspective it would be better to stream them in.
 - Multi-line matches won't work.
 - Better tests!